 At this point I had what we Pagans call UPG – Unverified Personal Gnosis.
 But I want to keep my faith grounded in as much verifiable information as possible – otherwise faith can become an exercise in imagination alone.

 In one Facebook group dedicated to Her, I had a handful of people agree that they, too, see vultures in connection with Her.
 So that’s one checkmark – it’s not just me.

 In the Irish Magic & Spirituality group hosted by the amazing Lora O’Brien, I asked the group about the possible connection.
 Is there any mention in the Lore, or have any artifacts been found that could back this idea up?
-Morgan Daimler (Preeminent expert and author of Pagan Portals: The Morrigan – which I highly recommend – it can be purchased by clicking the image at right) responded that Vultures don’t exist in Ireland.
+Morgan Daimler (Preeminent expert and author of Pagan Portals: The Morrigan – which I highly recommend – it can be purchased by clicking the image at right -it’s an affiliate link, but that won’t interfere with your shopping experience) responded that Vultures don’t exist in Ireland.
 There are only crows and ravens – this was backed up by several other group members.
 Plus, there have never been images of the Morrigan found on the island.

 So there doesn’t seem to be an historical connection, at least in Ireland itself.
 However…

 On the European continent, there are “cognate” or similar Goddesses – War Goddesses of other Celtic tribes that have similar attributes to The Morrigan.
 These Goddesses aren’t the SAME as Her – they are each unique individual deities.
 But as noted below, they can shed light on overall themes in Celtic patterns of religion.

 Morpheus Ravenna is the author of the ultimate authoritative book on The Morrigan, The Book of the Great Queen.
 (Again, can’t recommend highly enough – click on image at right to purchase.
 Also an affiliate link.)